feddelegrand7/mini007/README.md

 #> [1] 2
 #>
 #> [[4]]$agent_id
-#> [1] "7f276bdc-a7f8-4a80-a51a-8a140694eecb"
+#> [1] "63f9bc52-3a5b-4fbb-a692-4fde55c9bedd"
 #>
 #> [[4]]$agent_name
 #> [1] "ceo2"
 #>
 #> [[4]]$response
-#> The proposed lavish, high-budget marketing blitz directly conflicts with my
+#> Your proposal to rapidly scale with high-impact visibility through lavish
-#> crucial need to maintain a low marketing budget and avoid expensive campaigns;
+#> events and elite partnerships directly conflicts with my strict budget
-#> therefore, I reaffirm my counterproposal to focus on a lean, targeted digital
+#> constraints, so I propose a focused approach using affordable local German
-#> marketing approach using social media collaborations with niche German health
+#> organic markets and food fairs, paired with engaging storytelling via
-#> and food bloggers, participation in affordable local food fairs, and
+#> budget-friendly social media content created by micro-influencers passionate
-#> cost-efficient online promotions to gradually increase brand visibility and
+#> about natural foods, to steadily build brand recognition and grow exports
-#> exports over two years without straining our financial resources.
+#> sustainably over the next two years.
 #>
 #>
 #> [[5]]